Omar Ochoa Law Firm

 3. Contact Your Insurance Company

 Notify your insurance company about the property damage as soon as possible.
-Be prepared to provide more information about the incident and follow the steps required for the company’s claims process.
+Be prepared to provide detailed information about the incident and follow the steps required for your insurance claims process.
+Your insurance policy may have specific time limits for reporting claims.

 4. Preserve the Available Evidence